MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/o365-data-locations.md

 ### Where can I find data residency information for Microsoft Shifts?

-Microsoft Shift is a native app of MS Teams so this adheres to the MS team's data location.
+Microsoft Shifts is a native app of Microsoft Teams so this adheres to the data location of Microsoft Teams.

 ### Where can I find data residency information for Microsoft To Do?